SalvaRGb/Implementing-Gradient-Descent-by-hand-/README.md

 # Implementing Gradient Descent by hand
-An intuitive view of gradient descent and derivative concept
+An intuitive view of gradient descent and derivative concept.

 **Gradient descent** is an optimization algorithm used in machine learning and mathematical optimization.
 It's a method for finding the minimum of a function by iteratively adjusting the parameters in the direction of the steepest descent of the function.
 The goal is to reach the local or global minimum of the function by taking steps proportional to the negative of the gradient of the function at the current point.
 This process is repeated iteratively until a convergence criterion is met.
 Gradient descent is a fundamental technique used in training machine learning models, particularly in tasks like training neural networks.